What is Vocal Cord Lateralization?

 Other options to treat vocal cord paralysis:

-- Posterior cricoid split
+- posterior cricoid split

-- Endoscopic cordotomy
+- endoscopic cordotomy

-- Open cordotomy
+- open cordotomy

-- No surgery
+- no surgery

 Children are in the operating room for this surgery under general anesthesia, which means they are asleep during the procedure.
 The anesthesia team uses your child’s tracheostomy tube or places a breathing tube for the surgery.
 If a breathing tube is placed, it is removed once surgery is complete.

 The surgery lasts about three to four hours.
 The ENT surgeon decides the best way to fix the vocal cord based on your child’s condition.
-The procedure is performed through the mouth or through a small cut made on the outside of the neck.
+The procedure is done through the mouth or through a small cut made on the outside of the neck.

 Through the mouth (endoscopic) surgery: